rodneyshupe/Cookbook/Recipes/Baking/Breads/DinnerRolls.rst

    center.
 Cover with plastic and let rise until doubled, 45 minutes to 1 hour.
-6. When rolls are nearly doubled, adjust oven rack to lowest position and heat oven to 375 degrees.
+6. When rolls are nearly doubled, adjust oven rack to lowest position and heat oven to 375F.
 Bake rolls until deep golden brown, 25 to 30 minutes.
 Let rolls cool in pan on wire rack for 3 minutes;
    invert rolls onto rack, then reinvert.
 Brush tops and sides of rolls with melted butter.
 Let rolls cool for at least 20 minutes before serving.